rifti50/Biostat-ai-Local-machine-deployment-/README.md

 ## Overview
-BiostatsAI is a portable AI tutor for MSc Statistics biostatistics students.
+It is a portable BiostatsAI tutor for MSc Statistics biostatistics students.
+But it can solve other statistical courses if you install it in a separate directory and train separately.

 ## First, build your executable file to arrange the local AI and privileges
 1. Create the package using `python biostat_ai_app.py --create-package`